razroo/codemorph/README.md

 So your engineers can understand how it works for one programming language and use the same syntax for a different programming language.

+### Easy To Contribute
+Razzle uses a tree of switch case statements to determine type of codemod to use.
+Simply specify programming language e.g. `angular` and fileType e.g. `.ts` and Codemod will take care of the rest.

+### Extensible
+If you want to add your own custom codemods, or add your own, you can simply plug and play to the Razroo codemod library.

 ## Assumption Made
 Razzle is always used in an editing circumstance.
-There is no need to speicify that file is being editied.
-Razzle will update the string
+There is no need to speicify that file is being edited.

 ## Benefits of such
 1. This will be consumer facing.
 By allowing a singular object, we can simplify the frontend shown to users in the content management system.